 Your work will be assessed using a mix of methods including text based submissions, written examinations, oral examinations, presentations and clinical skills assessment both in placement and within simulated learning environments on campus.
 You will be encouraged to develop and demonstrate a range of skills to prepare you for a successful career as an Operating Department Practitioner, including confidence in care delivery, the ability to research, appraise and evaluate evidence.

-You will study at our brand new £41 million City South campus, complete with a fully equipped operating theatre and specialist surgical simulation facilities to support you as a practitioner throughout the course.
+You will study at our brand new £41 million City South campus, complete with a fully equipped operating theatre, mock wards and specialist surgical simulation facilities to support you as a practitioner throughout the course.

-Our academic team are dedicated to your development and have many years of experience in delivering perioperative education in academic and clinical settings.
+Our academic team are dedicated to your development and have many years of experience in delivering perioperative education in academic and clinical settings, with many of our staff still actively working in operating department practice roles.
 Our experience provides an excellent resource that will help you develop a clear understanding of the relationship between theory and practice.

 Our students have gone on to work in places such as: